thoughtbot/factory_bot/GETTING_STARTED.md

     # user_with_posts will create post data after the user has been created
     factory :user_with_posts do
-      # posts_count is declared as an ignored attribute and available in
+      # posts_count is declared as a transient attribute and available in
       # attributes on the factory, as well as the callback via the evaluator
-      ignore do
+      transient do
         posts_count 5
       end

       # the after(:create) yields two values; the user instance itself and the
-      # evaluator, which stores all values from the factory, including ignored
+      # evaluator, which stores all values from the factory, including transient
       # attributes; `create_list`'s second argument is the number of records
       # to create and we make sure the user is associated properly to the post
       after(:create) do |user, evaluator|